cotab-org/cotab/README.md

   llama-server has a mechanism enabled by default that caches prompts from previous requests.
 Prompt cache is effective up to the part that matches the previous prompt, allowing prompt processing to be skipped up to that part.

   To make the most of this mechanism, the original source code  in prompt remains unchanged as users type.
 Instead, a minimal block of modified surrounding code is appended to the bottom of the prompt.

+  Prompt is fully customizable, and you can switch between prepared modes with a single click.
+  This allows you to perform completions with the optimal prompt for each purpose.

 - Edit History